itsSanalog/sanalog.net/sanastro/src/content/blog/tools.md

 | Peripherals     |    |
 |:----------------|:---|
-Primary monitor   | <a href="https://www.rtings.com/monitor/reviews/acer/nitro-xv272u-kvbmiiprzx" target="_blank" class="extlink">Acer XV272U KV, 27 inch 1440p 170 Hz</a> &centerdot; I love this thing
+Primary monitor   | <a href="https://www.rtings.com/monitor/reviews/acer/nitro-xv272u-kvbmiiprzx" target="_blank" class="extlink">Acer XV272U KV, 27 inch 1440p 170 Hz</a> &centerdot; I love this thing.
 Secondary monitor | Samsung 27 inch 1080p 60 Hz &centerdot; Broke on me and they gave me an upgrade for free.
 Keyboard          | Ducky One 2 SF &centerdot; One day I'll save enough for a custom.
 Mouse             | Razer Deathadder Elite &centerdot; Been with me for 10 years now!